The Free Loop Space Homology of $(n-1)$-connected $2n$-manifolds: Introduction

 on a closed oriented $d$-manifold $X$ that (together with the \emph{BV-operator}) turns the shifted homology $\mb{H}_*(\mc L X)=H_{*+d}(\mc L X)$ into a Batalin-Vilkovisky (BV)-algebra.

-These Batalin-Vilkovisky algebras have been computed in only a few special cases.
+Batalin-Vilkovisky algebras have been computed in only a few special cases.
 One of the more general results to date (due to Felix and Thomas~\cite{FTString}) states that over a field $F$ of characteristic zero and $1$-connected $X$, $\mb{H}_*(\mc L X;F)$ is isomorphic to a BV-algebra structure defined on the Hochschild cohomology $HH^*(C^*(X),C^*(X))$.
 Unfortunately, this theorem is generally not true for fields with nonzero characteristic~\cite{Menichi1}.
-Beyond these results, the BV-algebra over various coefficient rings has been completely determined for spheres~\cite{CJY,Westerland,Menichi1}, certain Stiefel manifolds~\cite{Tam06}, Lie groups~\cite{Hepworth1}, and projective spaces~\cite{Ziller,Seeliger,CJY,Tian,Hepworth2}, using a mixture of techniques ranging from homotopy theoretic to geometric, or using the well-known relations to Hochschild cohomology.
+Beyond these results, the BV-algebra over various coefficient rings has been completely determined for spheres~\cite{CJY,Westerland,Menichi1}, certain Stiefel manifolds~\cite{Tam06}, Lie groups~\cite{Hepworth1}, and projective spaces~\cite{Ziller,Seeliger,CJY,Tian,Hepworth2}, using a mixture of techniques ranging from homotopy theoretic to geometric, as well as the well-known connections to Hochschild cohomology.

 In this paper we focus on the free loop space homology of highly connected $2n$-manifolds, together with the action of the BV-operator.
 The coefficient ring $R$ for homology and cohomology is assumed to be either any field, or the integers $\Z$, but we suppress it from notation most of the time.
 Fix $n\geq 2$, $M$ a $(n-1)$-connected, closed, oriented $2n$-manifold with $H^{n}(M)$ of rank $m\geq 1$.
 Let